JulianFP/project-W/doc/installation.rst

 Follow this guide if you want to run this behind a Reverse Proxy which takes care of SSL.
 Please really only use this if this is the case since with this setup the webserver of the container will be set up with HTTP only.
 With a proper Reverse Proxy setup this means that the traffic would stay unencrypted between Project-W backend/frontend server and Reverse Proxy, but then would be encrypted before sending it to the internet.
 If you were to run the following setup without a Reverse Proxy then all the communication between client and backend as well as possibly backend and runners would be send unencrypted through the internet including passwords, session tokens and user data!

 .. attention::
    Make sure that your reverse proxy is properly configured to handle the upload of large files.
-The backend can handle files up to a size of 1GB, setting this to anything less in your reverse proxy will hinder the submission of jobs and present the user with possibly confusing error messages!
-We will not cover the configuration of the reverse proxy here, but for example if you use nginx you will want to set ``client_max_body_size 1g;`` in your config.
+The backend can handle files of many GiB or even larger, limiting this in your reverse proxy will hinder the submission of jobs and present the user with possibly confusing error messages!
+We will not cover the configuration of the reverse proxy here, but for example if you use nginx you will want to set ``client_max_body_size 0;`` in your config.

 1. Install Docker: Refer to your distros package manager / the `Docker documentation <https://docs.docker.com/engine/install/>`_ for this
 2. Create initial directory structure and enter project-w directory: